harripd/FRETBursts/docs/source/absolute_beginner.rst

 Before running FRETBursts you need to install a python distribution that includes the Jupyter/IPython Notebook application.

+We recomend using Anaconda, which you can find instructions for downloading and installing here: `Anaconda installation instructions <https://docs.anaconda.com/free/anaconda/install/index.html>`_.

-You can find a quick guide for installing the software and running your first notebook here:
+You can find a guide for jupyter notebooks here:

 - |jupyter_quick_guide|